MoserMichael/cstuff/all/blog/_posts/2018-07-24-structure.md

     - low level of skill specialization - so that people become interchangeable (no one may be indispensable (why?)
 - conflicts between multiple informal groups remain hidden (because the group do not want to go public - and are unable to acknowledge their own existence; the ideal is after all structurelessness)

-- principles for 'doing it right'
+- principles for 'doing it right' (all copied from the text "

     - Delegation of specific authority to specific individuals for specific tasks by democratic procedures.
 Letting people assume jobs or tasks only by default means they are not dependably done.
 If people are selected to do a task, preferably after expressing an interest or willingness to do it, they have made a commitment which cannot so easily be ignored.
     - Requiring all those to whom authority has been delegated to be responsible to those who selected them.
 This is how the group has control over people in positions of authority.
 Individuals may exercise power, but it is the group that has ultimate say over how the power is exercised.